Come visit us

 Relax a while at the picnic tables on our grounds.
 Kids can get some fresh air while they enjoy the playground boat and the swings!

-The SHMP's two free parking lots can accommodate vehicles of all kinds.
-Parking is also available on the Pointe-au-Père wharf.
+The SHMP's two free parking lots can only accommodate small vehicles and SUVs.
+Parking for all kind of vehicles (including trailers and RVs) is available on the Pointe-au-Père wharf.

 Located right on the Route Verte, Quebec’s network of bikeways, the SHMP offers cyclists a breathtaking view of the marine estuary.
 What a great place for a bike ride!
 Bike racks are available.